okteto/actions/README.md

 The path to the generated `kubeconfig` file.

-# Example usage: Build a container, push it, and deploy it to Okteto Cloud
+# Example

+This example builds a container with your changes and deploys it to Okteto Cloud.
+It assumes the deployment is called `hello-world`, and uses the `actions-rberrelleza` namespace.

 ## Prerequisites